VictoriaMetrics/VictoriaMetrics/README.md

   -tls
     	Whether to enable TLS (aka HTTPS) for incoming requests. -tlsCertFile and -tlsKeyFile must be set if -tls is set -tlsCertFile string
     	Path to file with TLS certificate.
 Used only if -tls is set.
-Prefer ECDSA certs instead of RSA certs as RSA certs are slower
+Prefer ECDSA certs instead of RSA certs as RSA certs are slower.
+The provided certificate file is automatically re-read every second, so it can be dynamically updated
   -tlsKeyFile string
     	Path to file with TLS key.
-Used only if -tls is set -version
+Used only if -tls is set.
+The provided key file is automatically re-read every second, so it can be dynamically updated
+  -version
     	Show VictoriaMetrics version
 ```